Our Vision for Santa Monica Boulevard

 We’ve recommended traffic mitigation measures like other cities deploy in order to keep riders safe.
 But to date we find no partner in Beverly Hills City Hall: transportation officials like Susan Healey Keene and Aaron Kunz insists on giving advocates the runaround and giving riders short shrift where safety is concerned.
 Stay tuned!

 About the Santa Monica Boulevard Reconstruction Project

 $12 $35 million Santa Monica Boulevard project will reconstruct the boulevard between West Hollywood to Century City.
 The redesign will retain today’s four travel lanes (accommodating 55,000 cars on average daily according to traffic counts) and will probably include a landscaped median.

 When will this project commence?
 It’s already underway.
-We are well into the first of three project phases: development of the design concept.
-Next comes engineering with construction in phase III to follow.
+We are well into the second of three project phases: development of the design.
+Next comes engineering and construction.
 Find project documents in our project documents library or consult the city’s project page.
 (Warning: on the city’s site you will find scant information about this project and what is there is often outdated information because the city doesn’t care enough about what you think to make it worth its while to inform you.)

 Here you will find the relevant project documents and supporting material that you won’t find on the city’s own project page.
 Let’s start with our own meeting recaps (and related posts) and then work down to documents that suggest the policy and history contexts for this project.